ch1p98/UMAI/README.md

 ### Search
 #### Tips
-Click the header item "魔法搜尋器" to reveal a panel that displays many filters.
+Click the navbar item "魔法搜尋器" to reveal a panel that displays many filters.
 You can input one, two, or all of them.
 Specifically, you can fill multiple options in a filter if needed.
 Each filter provides some example options that you may use.
 Moreover, you are also encouraged to input options freely.

 ### Search result